egonelbre/egonelbre.com/content/draft/where-ideas-come-from.md

 First thing that needs mastering is collecting ideas.
 This will create a "vocabulary" of things we can manipulate in our head to create new ideas.

 In music you might collect melodies, harmonies, chord progressions, voicings, song forms, instrument sounds, composers.
 In story-telling you might collect characters, story/character archetypes, settings, people, motivations, places, words.
 In painting you might collect brush technique, color combinations, compositional ideas, different mediums, styles, perspective approaches, art movements.
-In programming you might collect architecture ideas, programming patterns, algorithms, naming of things, libraries, different ways of writing the same thing, methodologies of modeling.
+In programming you might collect architecture ideas, programming patterns, algorithms, ßnaming of things, libraries, different ways of writing the same thing, methodologies of modeling.
 In dance it could be different folk dances, movements, interpretation, syncing to musical elements.

 You should try to figure out what kinds of things can be collected in your specific subject.